Luke 10:27 "He answered:" 'Love the Lord your God with all your heart and with all your soul and with all your strength and with all your mind...'"

 How do you love the Lord with all your soul?
-This is a huge question.
-We need to know the answer to this because it is one of the four things Jesus said we need to do to love God completely.
+We need to determine the answer to this because it is one of the four things Jesus said we need to do to love God completely.

 We love the Lord with all our soul by living a life of faithfulness to all that the Lord has required of us.
 While loving the Lord with all our heart has to do with affection, loving the Lord with all our soul has to do with devotion.